How to Write Irresistable Meta Descriptions for SEO

 include-keywords-meta-description

-However, make sure not to stuff keywords in your descriptions or it will lead to a penalty.
-Not to mention a bad user experience, since people will not know what your webpage is offering.
+However, make sure not to stuff keywords in your descriptions as that could lead to a penalty and/or a poor click-through rate.

 3. Add Power Words to Capture Emotions